moloxiao/awesome-ea/README.md

 > &mdash; Hello, my name is Shan and I'm a Developer
 >
-> &mdash; (chorus) Welcome, I will share something about Enterprise Archtechture.
+> &mdash; (chorus) Welcome, I will share some user story about using Enterprise Archtechture to solove problem.

 ## Contents
 * [User Story](#user-story)